crsl4/llasso/code-log.md

 # To do
-  - need to know if we can make JLD work, or not.
-If not, modify llasso-script to avoid JLD
+  - copy the llasso script to hgcc again, and modify path; copy covariates data too
+  - run a submit script test again (make sure to delete all previous output files)
-  - modify the scripts so that they take a number (the chromosome) as input: make sure not to delete *.fam and so because there could still be jobs running, only do this in the post process; also copy the caucasian data (modify scripts to read this new data); also add the option to receive an email when script is done
-  - run julia script for all chromosomes: parallelize
+  - modify the scripts so that they take a number (the chromosome) as input, also copy the caucasian data (modify paths in scripts to read this new data); run julia script for all chromosomes: parallelize
+  - after this, copy back the scripts used and results

   - check with rich/jai how to identify in which genes the significant SNPs are
   - we need to add confounding covariates at some point: sex, age? not sure, as they are not significant